CELEBRATING BARRY SMITH’S 80TH BIRTHDAY

 From between the green, brooding trees.

-Cape Town musical icon Dr Barry Smith celebrated his 80th birthday in May 2019.
-A special, intimate party was held on the afternoon of Sunday 19 May at St George’s Grammar School.
+Last May, Cape Town musical icon Barry Smith celebrated his 80th birthday.
+In recognition of Barry’s immense contribution to music over many decades, we hosted a special gathering on the afternoon of Sunday 19 May at St George’s Grammar School.
 In between the festivities, musical items were contributed by some of Barry’s closest friends.